sajid-7756/Institute-Management-Location-System-ILMS/README.md

 ---

-*Developed with ❤️ by **Ashik, Nurnobi, Shagor, Tanvin, Rishat, Sompa, Atiah, Toya, Rahul & Sajid** for the community of Bogura Polytechnic Institute.*
+*Developed by **Ashik, Nurnobi, Shagor, Tanvin, Rishat, Sompa, Atiah, Toya, Rahul & Sajid** for the community of Bogura Polytechnic Institute.*